{$get_flash}

 Your permanent residence status will be conditional if it is based on a marriage that was less than two years old on the day you were given permanent residence.

 A lawful permanent resident is given the privilege of living and working in the United States permanently.
 Your permanent residence status will be conditional if it is based on a marriage that was less than two years old on the day you were given permanent residence.
 You are given conditional resident status on the day you are lawfully admitted to the United States on an immigrant visa or receive adjustment of status.
 Your permanent resident status is conditional, because you must prove that you did not get married to evade the immigration laws of the United States.
+(Note that as per USCIS guidance, the applicant should make sure that he/she proves the marriage from inception.
+Which means the evidence to be provided with your I-751 form should include evidence of a bona fide marriage from the beginning.)

 • You and your spouse must apply together to remove the conditions on your residence.
 You should apply during the 90 days before your second anniversary as a conditional resident.
 The expiration date on your alien registration card (commonly know as green card) is also the date of your second anniversary as a conditional resident.
 If you do not apply to remove the conditions in time, you could lose your conditional resident status and be removed from the country.